Skip to content

 Route Parameters

 Route patterns support named parameters with the :param syntax.
-Parameters match any non-slash segment:
+Parameters match any non-slash segment and are percent-decoded:

 PatternURLParams